Contrastive Learning on Multimodal Analysis of Electronic Health Records: Application to Electronic Health Records Studies

+Since the data come from the RA cohort, it is of interest for us to further perform case studies for RA-related codified and CUI concepts.
+We select $7$ key concepts for detailed analysis: rheumatoid arthritis (RA), C-reactive proteins (CP), stiffness of joint (SoJ), Reiter's disease (RD), swollen joint (SJ), pneumococcal vaccine (PV), and leflunomide (LF).
 For each of the $7$ concepts, we calculate its cosine similarity with all remaining concepts using the embeddings generated by CLAIME, Concate, and CL, respectively.
 Concepts are ranked by similarity, and a subset comprising the top-$100$ rankings from any one of the three methods is chosen as positive control.
 Then, we randomly select an equal number of other concepts as negative controls.
 This process produces an evaluation set for each of the $7$ concepts.
 Concordance between similarity scores (from CLAIME, Concate, CL) and relevance scores (from GPT3.5 \citep{openai2023optimizing}, GPT4 \citep{achiam2023gpt} ) is assessed using Kendall's tau rank correlation.
 Relevance scores are obtained by prompting GPT3.5 and GPT4 to rate concept relevance on a scale of $0$ to $1$ between the given concept and its respective evaluation set.
+The detailed prompt is given in Supplementary~S7.1.

-The results, depicted in Figure \ref{fig:real}, reveal that Concate and CL exhibit remarkably similar behavior, with the ``CL-GPTx'' lines obscured beneath ``Concate-GPTx''.
+The results, depicted in Figure~\ref{fig:real}, reveal that Concate and CL exhibit remarkably similar behavior, with the ``CL-GPTx'' lines obscured beneath ``Concate-GPTx''.
 CLAIME can effectively encode and preserve relations between these medical concepts and their associated features.
-Notably, negative rank correlations can be observed for CL-GPT3.5/4 and Concate-GPT3.5/4 regarding ``leflunomide'' and ``pneumococcal vaccine" related codes and CUIs.
-To gain more insights, some detailed examples are provided in Table \ref{tab:real-1}.
+Notably, negative rank correlations can be observed for CL-GPT3.5/4 and Concate-GPT3.5/4 regarding ``leflunomide'' and ``pneumococcal vaccine'' related codes and CUIs.
+To gain more insights, some detailed examples are provided in Table~S1 in Supplementary S7.1.

-More specifically, leflunomide is a type of disease-modifying antirheumatic drugs (DMARDs) used to treat rheumatoid arthritis by reducing inflammation and permanent damage.
-Table \ref{tab:real-1} shows that both Concate and CL fail to capture the close connection between leflunomide, RA, and DMARDs.
-Additionally, they overestimate similarity with unrelated drugs like hydrochlorothiazide, metformin, and citalopram.
-In the case of pneumococcal vaccine, it is a vaccine targeting streptococcus pneumoniae infections and can potentially cause injection site reactions.
-It is related to protein antibodies as they all target the immune system \citep{von2014systemic}.
-Both Concate and CL struggle to capture this similarity and instead overestimate similarity with unrelated drugs like tramadol, cyanocobalamin, and citalopram, used for pain relief, vitamin B12 deficiency, and depressive disorders respectively.
+As shown in Supplementary~S6, CLAIME achieved strong performance when partitioning data elements into five modalities: diagnoses, procedures, medications, lab results, and CUIs.
+Its advantage is most evident in evaluating related relationships, with particularly pronounced improvements for ‘causative,’ ‘classifies,’ and ‘method of’ associations.